geopython/pygeofilter/README.md

 ## Django integration

-For Django there is a default bridging implementation, where all the filters are translated to the Django ORM.
+For Django there is a default backend implementation, where all the filters are translated to the Django ORM.
 In order to use this integration, we need two dictionaries, one mapping the available fields to the Django model fields, and one to map the fields that use `choices`.
 Consider the following example models: